contiv-experimental/docker/docs/extend/authorization.md

-   "Allow":              "Determined whether the user is allowed or not", "Msg":                "The authorization message", "Err":                "The error message if things go wrong", "ModifiedBody":       "Byte array containing a modified body of the raw HTTP body (or nil if no changes required)", "ModifiedHeader":     "Byte array containing a modified header of the HTTP response (or nil if no changes required)", "ModifiedStatusCode": "int containing the modified version of the status code (or 0 if not change is required)" }
+   "Allow":              "Determined whether the user is allowed or not", "Msg":                "The authorization message", "Err":                "The error message if things go wrong", }
 ```